RU1NJURED

 • An eye patient suffering blindness due to a delay in treatment caused by a wrong diagnosis by the Doctor.
 Here the Doctor owed the patient a duty of care under the Bolam Standard, which in simple terms is referred to as the duty of a medical professional to provide care and treatment accepted by a responsible body of medical professionals in that field.
 Therefore, the duty of care was breached when the doctor negligently misdiagnosed the patient’s eye injury.

-Hence, you are eligible to file a claim for eye injury compensation if you can prove that the opposing party owed you a duty of care which was breached during the accident or the incident that led to your eye injury.
+Hence, you are eligible to claim eye injury compensation if you can prove that the opposing party owed you a duty of care which was breached during the accident or the incident that led to your eye injury.

-As per English and Welsh law, the amount of compensation for an eye injury claim is directly related to the injury’s impact on the claimant’s life.
-The more severe the injury means greater compensation.
-As per “Section A, Chapter 5” of the Judicial College Guidelines, eye injury compensations are divided into the following brackets:
+As per English and Welsh law, the amount of compensation you can get for an eye injury compensation claim is directly related to the injury’s impact on your life.
+The more the severe injury, the greater the compensation.
+As per “Section A, Chapter 5” of the Judicial College Guidelines, compensation for an eye injury is classified into the following brackets:

 • When an eye injury results in a loss of sight in one eye with reduced vision in the remaining eye, the payout can range from £78,040.00 to £219,400.00